w31rdm4ch1nZ/consensys_bootcamp_2021_minimum_viable_final_project/README.md

 # My Consensys 2021 Bootcamp Final Project

+[I have to amend the part on the general flow as I am going through even simpler - mainly omitting for now the CP silent reverse auction for their selection]

 This project has an overambitious goal, that eventually results in a very simplistic design of its initial purpose: an expression of the web3, by bridging the digital content creation economy which thrives in the "NFT ecosystem", with the DeFi stack.